DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/grouping-panel.md

 Field | Type | Description
 ------|------|------------
-sortingEnabled | boolean | If true, an end-user can change sorting by the current column sortingDirection? | 'asc' &#124; 'desc' | Specifies sorting direction changeSortingDirection | ({ keepOther: boolean }) => void | Changes the sort order of a column.
+allowSorting | boolean | If true, an end-user can change sorting by the current column sortingDirection? | 'asc' &#124; 'desc' | Specifies sorting direction changeSortingDirection | ({ keepOther: boolean }) => void | Changes the sort order of a column.
 Keeps existing sorting if `keepOther` is set to `true` groupByColumn | ({ columnName: string }) | Toggles a column's grouping state